CatX711/The-making-of-T.A.R.D.I.S.py/README.md

 ## First Lines:

 *When anyone decides to make a game, they all have to start with their first lines of code.
 Me, being a very unexperienced Python programmer, had very primitive lines of code.
-It mostly started as me doing print functions and if cmds, variables, but it all changed when I discovered the 'sleep()' function.
+It mostly started as me doing print functions, 'if' cmds, and variables, but it all changed when I discovered the 'sleep()' function.
 I was trying to find a way to get the program to wait a few seconds before continuing, so it could look like the spaceship was preparing to launch or something.
 At first, I tried to use the 'wait' function, but that didn't do anything.
 I always got errors saying that, 'wait()' was not defined.
 Then, something in my tiny brain lit up.
 Why hadn't I thought of it?
 I just look it up.
 Eventually, I found a website that talked about importing 'sleep()' from 'time'.
 When I tried this, I was amazed.
 It worked!*

 Probably the first lines of my code: